magickworx/PageMenuKitSwiftUI/README.md

 ## How to Use

+First, import PageMenuKitSwiftUI to use this package.
-First, create a menu according to `PMKMenu` protocotl as follows.
+Then, create a menu according to the `PMKMenu` protocol as follows.

 ```swift
 enum MonthMenu: Int, PMKMenu